jtharri6/jtharri6.github.io/docs/02-Component-Selection/Component-Selection.md

 **Rationale**

-The capacitive soil moisture sensor was chosen because it is simple, reliable, and works well with our system.
+The Sunfounder capacitive soil moisture sensor option 3 was chosen because it is simple, reliable, and works well with our system.

 * Uses an analog signal that connects directly to the microcontroller’s ADC.